ss-shrishi2000/gitcommandsdemo/README.md

 # gitcommandsdemo
 A repo for sample git commands
 <br>
-Creator - Shrishti Singh (Software Development Engineer in Test)
+Hi there, I am the Creator for the Repo - Shrishti Singh (Software Development Engineer in Test)